Pathfinder Discovery Networks for Neural Message Passing: Preliminaries

 \textbf{Graph attention networks.} Graph attention networks \citep{gat_iclr18} learn the edge weights used for message passing using the features of nodes at the edge endpoints.
 Node features are transformed by a learnable parameter matrix and concatenated together for each edge.
 The node-pair representations are multiplied by an attention vector, and the weight of each edge is decided by a softmax unit defined over the neighbors of the source node.
 Although the GAT model can learn multiple edge weights with multiple attention heads, this is not a straightforward comparison to learning multiplex graphs.
 In \citep{gat_iclr18}, each attention head is trained on the \textit{same node features}, which precludes incorporating unique features from multiple sources.
 Furthermore, GAT cannot fully leverage the power of multiple attention heads, because the final edge weight is a simple average over the individual heads (and not a learned function).
 The GAT model is therefore unable to learn an expressive range of functions over multiple edge sets, which severely limits its applicability to multiplex graph problems.

-\textbf{Pathfinder discovery networks as a building block.} The path- finder learning module introduced in our work is sufficiently general to serve the message passing matrix for a wide range of general graph neural network models defined on multiplex graphs.
-A pathfinder learning module can output a graph defined over a set of nodes with a single edge weight for each edge; as a result, the pathfinder learning module is easily applied to any neural models that use the graph directly (including \textit{Spectral Graph Convolutions} \citep{kipf2017semi}, \textit{Graph Sampling and Aggregation} \citep{graphsage_nips17, ying2018graph}, \textit{Multi-Scale Graph Convolutions} \citep{ mixhop_icml19,abu2019ngcn}, \textit{Clustered Graph Convolutions} \citep{clustergcn_kdd19}, \textit{Personalized Propagation of Neural Predictions} \citep{ppnp_iclr19,bojchevski2020pprgo} and \textit{Simplified Graph Convolutions} \citep{sgc_icml19}).
-We further note that pathfinder learning modules can be used as a building block for learning tasks beyond node prediction.
-For example, using the pathfinder module, an appropriate graph convolutional layer, and graph level pooling such as \textit{Sort Pooling} or \textit{Diff Pooling} \cite{dgcnn_aaai18, diffpool_nips18}, one can easily define models which characterize or classify whole graphs.
+\textbf{Pathfinder discovery networks as a building block.} The pathfinder layer introduced in our work is sufficiently general to serve the message passing matrix for a wide range of general graph neural network models defined on multiplex graphs.
+A pathfinder discovery network can output a graph defined over a set of nodes with a single edge weight for each edge; as a result, PDNs are easily applied to any neural models that use the graph directly (including \textit{Spectral Graph Convolutions} \citep{kipf2017semi}, \textit{Graph Sampling and Aggregation} \citep{graphsage_nips17, ying2018graph}, \textit{Multi-Scale Graph Convolutions} \citep{ mixhop_icml19,abu2019ngcn}, \textit{Clustered Graph Convolutions} \citep{clustergcn_kdd19}, \textit{Personalized Propagation of Neural Predictions} \citep{ppnp_iclr19,bojchevski2020pprgo} and \textit{Simplified Graph Convolutions} \citep{sgc_icml19}).
+We further note that pathfinder layers can be used as a building block for learning tasks beyond node prediction.
+For example, using pathfinder layers, an appropriate graph convolutional layer, and graph level pooling such as \textit{Sort Pooling} or \textit{Diff Pooling} \cite{dgcnn_aaai18, diffpool_nips18}, one can easily define models which characterize or classify whole graphs.